HunterBelanger/papillon-ndl/docs/install/index.rst

   default.
 When building on Windows, this will automatically be turned off.

 PNDL_INSTALL
   Adds and exports the installation targets for PapillonNDL.
-This is truned on by default, but can be turned off if using PapillonNDL as a build dependency in another project.
+This is turned on by default, but can be turned off if using PapillonNDL as a build dependency in another project.